jtone2k8/5CTF_Round4/net_analysis-skyline.md

 25. What encryption algorithm are the customer's passwords stored in?
 A: MD5 Crypt | MD5
+Explanation: When the SQL dump occurs, you can see the hashed passwords.
+It'll start with $1$, which indicates MD5 was utilized.

 26. What was the username that accessed the mysql database?
 A: root